udda1996/module-ballerina-http/examples/snowpeak/README.md

 ## Adding HATEOAS (Hypermedia As the Engine of Application State)

 Alright, we are almost done.
 The last but not the least.
 This is one of the core tenets in REST but often neglected.
 Could be because of the name, it sounds intimidating and complex.
 But it is all about the connectedness in other words the links that were there in responses of Snowpeak API.
-Therefore, we are better off calling this constraint simply Hypermedia constraint.
+Therefore, we are better off calling this constraint simply _Hypermedia constraint_.

 There is no big difference between an application state engine and an ordinary state machine.
 Only difference is unlike an ordinary state machine, in this case possible next states and transitions are discovered at each state.
 User has no knowledge of those states and transitions in advance.